Supporting children, young people and the local community

 Thus we support the science centre ”Vitensenteret i Norge”, which is free to schools and kindergartens.
 Children are introduced to the natural sciences through play and experiments, as well as teaching modules in subject areas such as energy, mechanics, mathematics, technology and animation, with more for the older ones.
 We collaborate with a number of secondary schools, colleges and universities in Norway.
 Here we hold motivational lectures, invite people to visit the company, participate in career days and take on students for work placement.
 We support selected student projects where the students wish to write their master’s degree in collaboration with KONGSBERG.

-In 2016 we opened the KONGSBERG Innovation Center, where our employees can bring their children and experiment with drones, robots and visualisation.
+At KONGSBERG Innovation Center, our employees can bring their children and experiment with drones, robots and visualisation.
 The Center also hosts visits from local schools and educational institutions, and is used by students working with us.

 Inclusion at work

 Far too many people are currently excluded from work.
 An inclusive workplace is important for everyone – from people needing jobs, to companies needing workers.
 It is also important for the community, because it supports our welfare state.
-In 2019, KONGSBERG focused on improving its organisation to ensure that more people were able to come to work.
-In 2019, 18 people benefited from our practical work placement positions.
+In 2020, KONGSBERG focused on improving its organisation to ensure that more people were able to come to work.
+Due to COVID-19 access to people in work training was restricted, and eight people have had working practices in the Group in 2020.
+We want to focus on this also in the future, and increase the number as soon as the situation allows this again.

 Contributions to sports, culture and social activities